 “For he who speaks in a tongue does not speak to men but to God, for no one understands him; however, in the spirit he speaks mysteries.”
 (1 Corinthians 14:2 NKJV)

 Among the nine gifts of the Holy Spirit listed in the book of 1 Cor.
 12:4-11, three can be classified as Inspirational or Vocal Gifts because they primarily operate or manifest through the speech organs of the believers.

-Having examined one of the Vocal Gifts (the gift of prophecy) in the last piece, we shall proceed to explore the other two: Different Kinds of Tongues and the Interpretation of Tongues.
+Having examined one of the Vocal Gifts (the gift of prophecy) in the last piece we shall proceed to examine the other two: Different Kinds of Tongues and the Interpretation of Tongues.

 First, Different Kinds of Tongues:

 This is not the Holy Spirit speaking with tongues, but the believers speaking in a tongue or language unlearnt as the Holy Spirit gives them utterance.